alexrutar/texnew/README.md

 If you've created a template using this program (after March 20, 2019), you can automatically update the template using `texnew -u <file.tex> <template>`.
 This saves file macros you've defined (under `file-specific macros`), as well as the main contents of your document (after `document start`), and places them in a newly generated template, generated from the updated macro files.
 Your old file is saved in the same directory.

 ### Checking your templates
 If you made changes to macro files, you can run `texnew -c` to automatically compile your templates and check for LaTeX errors (any error that shows up in your log file).
 Note that the checker works by making a system call to `latexmk`, so it may not work on your system.
-It also might not work on windows no matter what.
+It also might not work on Windows no matter what.
 I'm not sure.

 ## Roll your own templates
 It's pretty easy to make your own templates.
 Here's the key information about the structure of this program: